Linus4/eldritchinstinct/eldritch-instinct-srd.md

 #### Hit Protection

 Roll 1d6+2 to determine your PC’s starting **Hit Protection** (HP), which reflects their ability to avoid damage in combat.

-HP does not indicate a character’s health or fortitude; nor do they lose it for very long (see Healing on page 9).

 #### Magic Points